 The page will also be linked to the public BTAC website, under "Weather & Snow Data" --> "Historical Data Graphs"

-A programming project at the University of Montana in 2014 was the first time I started experimenting with publicly available data from the BTAC and generating graphs for snow and weather conditions.
-This effort is summarized in an earlier post.
+A programming project at the University of Montana in 2014 was the first time I started experimenting with publicly available data from the BTAC and generating graphs for recent snow and weather conditions.
 The opportunity to build a professional level visualization tool for the BTAC allowed us to explore further tools and build the application out.
 Our overall project goals included:

 - Display of historic data, searchable to 1974